 For the 2020 edition, a piece has been co-commissioned by the Competition and the Musée du Louvre to Pascal Dusapin (Editions Salabert – Universal Music Publishing Classical) as part of the Soulages exhibition at the Musée du Louvre.

-The score will be available and viewable online from September 2019.
-It will be sent free of charge to all the registered candidates.
+The score has been sent free of charge to all the registered candidates.